 Community Health Needs Assessment

 Allen County Public Health invited key community leaders to participate in an organized process of strategic planning to improve the health of residents of the county.
 This plan is used by Lima Memorial and other health, governmental, educational and human service agencies along with community partners, to set priorities and coordinate and target their resources.
 The Community Health Improvement Plan (CHIP), a systematic process of addressing health issues based on the results of assessment activities, defines the vision for the health of the community.
 A CHIP is critical for developing policies and defining actions that promote health.
-To read the Allen County Community Health Improvement Plan for 2014-2016, click here.
+For more information, read The Allen County Community Health Improvement Plan for 2014-2016.